cvdlab/LinearAlgebraicRepresentation.jl/CAGD.jl/docs/src/planar_arrangement.md

  (10, [3, 8, 9, 7, 4, 1])

 ```
+Note that each array of indices denotes 2-cells whose *containment box* migth intersect the one of each 2-cell, and not those which intersect it.

-The set of lines and their numbers are shown below, together with the computed 2-cells of the space partition.
+The set of lines and their ordinal numbers are shown below, together with the computed 2-cells of the space partition.

 Visualization of different faces without explosion, and exploded boundaries of each 2-cell are generated as follows. the color parameter 99 induces a cyclic coloring with standard colors (white, red, green, blue, cyan, magenta, yellow, etc ... )